owncloud/cdperf/docs/tests.md

 The files are uploaded and afterwards, a PROPFIND to the root directory is done.

-This test gives an indication on the PROPFIND speed of a large root and also measures the pure upload speed of small files.
+This test gives an indication on the PROPFIND speed for a larger structure of nested folders and files and also measures the pure upload speed of small files.

 ### Upload Big Files

 Script: `/root/cdperf/tests/k6/test-issue-github-ocis-1018-upload-download-delete-many-large.js`

-This test creates in sum 5 GB of files larger than 5 MB and up to 1GB.
+In total this test creates 5 GB of files which distributes from 5 MB up to 1 GB per file.

-The files are uploaded, downloaded again and deleted afterwards.
+The files are uploaded, downloaded and deleted afterwards.

 This gives indication about the transmission speed of big files.